 - Distributed computing: can run Latent Semantic Analysis and Latent Dirichlet Allocation on a cluster of computers.

 This software depends on NumPy and Scipy, two Python packages for scientific computing.
 You must have them installed prior to installing gensim.

 Or, if you have instead downloaded and unzipped the source tar.gz package, you’ll need to run:

 python setup.py test sudo python setup.py install

-For alternative modes of installation (without root privileges, development installation, optional install features), see the documentation.
+For alternative modes of installation (without root priviledges, development installation, optional install features), see the documentation.

 Manual for the gensim package is available in HTML.
 It contains a walk-through of all its features and a complete reference section.
 It is also included in the source distribution package.

-Gensim is open source software released under the GNU LGPL license.
-Copyright (c) 2009-now Radim Rehurek
+Gensim is open source software, and has been released under the GNU LPGL license.
+Copyright (c) 2010 Radim Rehurek

 Release history Release notifications